akash-network/awesome-akash/near-spiritbro1-version/README.md

   near:
     image: spiritbro1/near-validator:testnet # there is two tag for this testnet
     env:
-      - NEAR_ENV=testnet # change this to either guildnet or testnet or mainnet
+      - NEAR_ENV=testnet # change this to either guildnet or testnet
       - SSH_PASS=cantseemee # change this to a more secure pass
       - ACCOUNT_ID=**.pool.f863973.m0 # change ** to your desired name for staking pool contract
     expose: